-While the act of raiding doesn’t do much on its own, there are some strategies you can use to get more out of the process.
+While Twitch raiding doesn’t do much on its own, there are some strategies you can use to get more out of the process.
 Not only can your viewers get hyped when they enter another channel, but if you spend time finding the perfect target channel, you may be able to make new friends in the Twitch community.

-This article will cover how to raid and tips on how to use this method of hosting to benefit both you and the broadcaster you plan to raid.
+This article will cover how to raid on Twitch and tips on how to use this hosting method to benefit both you and the broadcaster you plan to raid.

-Step 1: Type the chat command /raid username where the username is the stream name of the channel you wish to raid.
+In the chat window, type the chat command /raid username, where the username is the stream name of the channel you wish to raid.
 The chat message is the easiest way to begin your Twitch raid with fellow streamers.

-Step 2: After you insert the command, a 10-second timer will start.
-Once it has finished counting down, you will be given the option to raid.
+After you insert the command, a 10-second timer will start.
+Once it has finished counting down, you will be given the option to raid the targeted channel.

-Step 3: Press the raid button.
-If you don’t press the button, the raid will begin in 80 seconds.
+Click Raid Now to make the channel raid happen immediately.
+If you don’t press the button, the raid will automatically begin in 80 seconds.
 To cancel the raid, press the cancel button.

-In actuality, most streamers don’t gain many new viewers through the process of raiding.
+In actuality, most streamers don’t gain many new viewers through raiding.
 The percentage of raiders that stay or revisit a channel is very small or non-existent for most broadcasters.
-To get the most out of the process of raiding (or being raided), you must see the host as a form of streamer-networking.
-Seek out streamers whom you might have the chance to work with at a later date.
+To get the most out of raiding (or being raided), you must see the host as a form of streamer networking.
+Seek out streamers whom you might have the chance to work with later.

-Don’t be afraid to raid smaller channels if you enjoy their content.
+Don’t be afraid to raid the channels of smaller streamers if you enjoy their content.
 Be willing to help new streamers out and make their day!

 To raid another channel successfully, you should do the following things:

-Watch the new streamer for a couple of minutes with your chat and listen to their feedback.
-If you and the majority of your followers enjoy their content, pick that channel.
+Watch the new streamer for a few minutes with your chat and listen to their feedback.
+Pick that channel if you and most of your followers enjoy their content.

-Remember, your ultimate goal is to make a new contact within the streaming community.
-The other broadcaster will know that you have raided their channel, they don’t need your followers telling them that.
+Remember, your ultimate goal is to make new contact within the streaming community.
+The other broadcaster will know that you have raided their channel.
+They don’t need your followers telling them that.
 It will boost their spirits and confidence to have their content validated, and they will more likely see you as a benefactor.

 Having your viewers interact positively in their chat will also make the streamer more likely to return the favor in the future.
 It may also pique their interest in working closely with you and your community.